 28.01 The Employee may be required to provide proof of illness upon return to work, where reasonable doubt exists in respect to the purpose of an absence claimed to be due to illness.
 Such proof may take the form of a medical certificate or a sworn statutory declaration.
 Where there is a discernable pattern of misuse the Employer shall have the option to require a medical certificate.
 An Employee shall be advised of the requirement to provide a medical certificate prior to the Employee's return to work.
 The Employer may also require the Employee to submit proof of attendance at a medical, dental, physiotherapy, or optical appointment when time off from work is granted to attend such appointments.

-If the documentation in any of the prescribed form(s) outlined in Clause 28.01 above is required by the Employer for proof of illness or return to work, the Employer shall reimburse the Employee for all the costs charged by the Physician associated with completion of any of the additional documentation to a maximum amount of seventy-five dollars ($75.00) per request.
+If the documentation in any of the prescribed form(s) outlined in Clause 28.01 above is required by the Employer for proof of illness or return to work, the Employer shall reimburse the Employee for all the costs charged by the Physician associated with completion of any of the additional documentation. to a maximum amount of seventy-five dollars ($75.00) per request.

 28.02 The Employee shall provide a medical certificate using prescribed SAIT documentation for any absence under Article 27 (General Illness) after ten(10) days.

-(a) Failure to provide proof of illness or the required medical certificate may result in the denial or delay of general illness benefits.
+(a) Failure to provide proof of illness or the required medical certificate may result in the denial or delay of General Illness benefits.

 28.03 The Employers designated representative may require that an Employee be examined by an Independent Medical Examiner (IME) and provide all pertinent medical information as it pertains to the Employee’s work abilities and/or limitations: